kapil-madawat/Parking-Project/ParkingLot/ReadMe.txt

 7.In one slot you can keep 2 cars or 5 bikes at a time.

 8.By default slot is allocated for CAR Parking.
-The slot is automatically converte in bike parking if Bike  will come.
+The slot is automatically converted into bike parking if Bike comes.

-9.For Parking that lower floor slot assign first and than higher floor.
+9.For Parking lower floor slot assign first and than higher floor.

-10.The slot allocation is first come first serve, so who will come first get the paking near the entrance and lower floor.
+10.The slot allocation is first come first serve basis, so who will come first get the paking near the entrance and lower floor.

-11.Regular person cannot get the VIP slots so it can either be empty if VIP is not  available.
+11.Regular person cannot get the VIP slots.
+So it can either be empty if VIP is not  available.